ddbj/www/account-e.md

 {% include image.html url="books/hac01-e.jpg" caption="Service permission of D-way account" class="w300" %}
 {:/}

+Users who will submit data submission or data use applications to NBDC are advised to [enter additional account information](#nbdc).
+The added items are automatically filled to new applications and the users are able to avoid entering these items in each application.

 ## Create a D-way account in the website {#account-for-bioproject-biosample-submissions}

 ### Create an account on website {#create-an-account-on-website}